 Birmingham gets me!
 There's one part of the city that I really connect with and that's Southside!
 Home to Birmingham's Chinatown and Gay Village I just can't get enough of that good food and a sense of pride!
 Everybody loves the theatre with the Hippodrome taking centre stage within Birmingham's Southside.
-Let's see why this part of Birmingham is my favourite!
+Let's see why this part of Birmingham is my favourite hangout! 爱你!

 Ni Hao!
 East meets West in Southside!
-Choose Day Inn Supermarket to caters to my Oriental shopping needs, from vacuum packed chicken's feet to loose leaf Po-Nee and Oolong teas.
-Forget Tesco or Asda because these supermarkets do it better, I have seen things that amazed me!
+I choose Day Inn Supermarket, it caters to my Oriental shopping needs, from vacuum packed chicken's feet to loose leaf Po-Nee and Oolong teas.
+Forget Tesco or Asda because these supermarkets do it better, I have seen things that have amazed me!
 My dear friend Kelly opened my eyes to this supermarket.
 Keep to Cathay Street for Caffe Chino, this Oriental bakery serves the best Oriental cakes I have ever tasted.
 Taking me back to the crazy streets of Chinatown NYC I look forward to each visit to Birmingham best Oriental cafe.
 Thanks for taking me back to NYC!
-Listening to the Mandarin conversations is always an interesting affair because that Chinese language sounds crazy!
+Listening to the Mandarin & Cantonese conversations is always an interesting affair because that Chinese language sounds crazy!
 Getting away from the student crowd makes things better because not a lot of my fellow uni kids know what delights Cathay Street has to offer.
-No kidding I'm all for that Oolong brew Brum!
+No kidding I'm all for that Oolong mix in Brum!

 Choosing to try some Dim Sum I opted for the Chicken's Feet in Black Bean Sauce, having never tried this dish I was pleasantly surprised by the infusion of tastes from the Chicken's Feet.
 For my main course I enjoyed Sweet and Sour King Prawn with Egg Fried Rice, a sweet but flavoursome twist to my usual Oriental dining choice.
 Chung Ying is very good value for money and certainly satisfies those taste buds!
 Living in Birmingham has allowed me to see more parts of the city like Southside, after my Industrial Placement I know its given a sense of adventure.
 I can't wait to have another meal at Chung Ying Birmingham, or maybe somewhere else within Southside?
 Yes, I have a lot to thank Kelly for when it comes to my love of Dim Sum!
 I know I'll visit China!
 Does Southside sound good?